 Dried beans and rice are ridiculously cheap and often overlooked.
 And, a cup of brown rice contains 5 grams of protein and 3 and a half grams of fiber.
 Combine that with half a cup or broccoli and your up to about 7 grams of protein and 5 and a half grams of fiber.
 (Who was it again that said vegans don’t get enough protein in their diets?
 This isn’t even a full meal calculated out.)

 You can get a 5 pound bag of brown rice and 2 pounds of frozen broccoli for about $6 and it’ll last you quite awhile, seeing as how the rice doubles when cooked.

-Now that you know a few of my inside secrets on how I’m able to spend so little on my families groceries every week, let’s get to My Super Simple and Cheap Vegan Meal Plan for a Family of Four!
+Now that you know a few of my inside secrets on how I’m able to spend so little on my families groceries every week, let’s get to My Super Simple and Cheap Vegan Meal Plan and Grocery List!

 Related Post: How to Make a Healthy Meal Plan on a Budget

-My Super Simple and Cheap Vegan Meal Plan for a Family of Four!
+My Super Simple and Cheap Vegan Meal Plan and Grocery List!

 I may meal plan differently than others, and as a fair warning I’m not a nutritionist, dietitian, or will ever claim to make a perfect meal plan (because a perfect meal plan doesn’t exist).
 But, I do consider myself to be fairly healthy and follow a vegan diet.
 I only ever want the healthier food being consumed by my children!

 Instead of going day by day for meal planning; I meal plan by the meal or snack for each day.
 This allows me to move around different meals depending on what myself or family are in the mood for.

 Like I said before, what we eat is a personal choice, and sometimes we can’t even stick to our own strict meal.
 Instead of driving myself crazy, I created a system to be more lenient, and that allows us more flexibility in what we eat when.